kavyachauhan1313/voice-agent/examples/webrtc_ui/README.md

 # Speech to Speech UI

-This is a UI for ACE's speech-to-speech pipeline using WebRTC.
+This is a UI for Voice Agent pipeline using Pipecat with WebRTC transport.

 ## Requirements